tareq1988/woocommerce-bkash/readme.txt

 == Description ==

-bKash Payment gateway for WooCommerce.

-bKash Payment Gateway for WooCommerce

 This is a very good and excellent plugin to shop online around Bangladesh using bKash payment gateway.
 If you(Store owner)'re using [WooCommerce](http://www.woothemes.com/woocommerce/) for your store, you should choose bKash for local payment for your shop.

 = Using the Plugin =